Royal Ulster Constabulary: Policing in a divided society

 In August 1922, Dawson Bates gave the Orange Order special permission for an Orange Lodge to be formed in the RUC.
 In April 1923 he spoke at its first reunion.
 In 1924 John William Nixon, a District Inspector suspected of involvement in the murder of Catholic civilians, would be dismissed after widespread complaints that he had made a "fiercely Unionist" speech at an Orange Order function.
 An inquiry by the British National Council for Civil Liberties in 1936 concluded that:[I]t is difficult to escape the conclusion that the attitude of the government renders the police chary of interference with the activities of the Orange Order and its sympathisers.

 On 4 April 1922, the RIC was disbanded.
 Three days later, the Civil Authorities (Special Powers) Act (Northern Ireland) 1922 came into force, and the Belfast government, although prohibited from raising or controlling a military force, appointed Major General Frederick Solly-Flood as a military advisor.
 The RUC was to be 3,000-strong, recruiting 2,000 ex-RIC and 1,000 "A Specials".
 It was intended that half of the RIC men recruited were to be Catholic, making up a third of positions within the force.
 However, fewer than half the expected number of Catholics came forward and the balance was made up with more A Specials, who continued to exist as a separate force.

-Throughout its existence, republican political leaders and most Roman Catholic clerics discouraged Catholics from joining the RUC.
+Over the years, republican political leaders and most Roman Catholic clerics discouraged Catholics from joining the RUC.
 Seamus Mallon, Social Democratic and Labour Party Member of Parliament (MP) and critic of the force, who later served as Deputy First Minister of Northern Ireland, stated that the RUC was "97% Protestant and 100% unionist".
 The RUC did attract some Roman Catholics, mostly former members of the RIC, who came north from the Irish Free State after the bitterness of the fighting during the Anglo-Irish War largely precluded them from remaining in territory now controlled by their enemies.
 The percentage of Catholics in the RUC dropped as these men retired over time.

 Notable Catholics in the RUC include RUC Chief Constable Sir James Flanagan, who survived an IRA assassination attempt; Deputy Chief Constable Michael McAtamney; Assistant Chief Constable Cathal Ramsey; Chief Superintendent Frank Lagan, and Superintendents Kevin Benedict Sheehy and Brendan McGuigan.
 In December 1997, The Independent (London) published a leaked internal RUC document which reported that a third of all Catholic RUC officers had reported suffering religious discrimination and/or harassment from Protestant fellow officers.